 Android-Specific Tips

-- Share sheet integration — share videos directly from YouTube, Gallery, or any app to VidNotes
+- Share sheet integration, send videos to VidNotes directly from YouTube, Gallery, Chrome, or any app with a share button

-- Push notifications — get notified when transcription is complete
+- Push notifications when a long transcription finishes

 FAQ